 The first step of the ETL process is data extraction.

 Businesses receive data from various sources, including CRMs, file systems, databases, and cloud applications.
 This data is available in different file formats, such as spreadsheets, text files, XML/JSON, PDFs, and more.
-A majority of this data (more than 80 percent) is available in an unstructured format.
+Most of this data (more than 80 percent) is in an unstructured format.

-This poses a challenge for organizations using legacy systems, as unstructured data is difficult to process and analyze.
-Fortunately, modern ETL solutions allow organizations to seamlessly extract structured, semi-structured, and unstructured data in bulk volumes.
+This is a challenge for organizations using legacy systems, as unstructured data is difficult to process and analyze.
+Fortunately, modern ETL solutions allow organizations to seamlessly extract structured, semi-structured, and unstructured data from multiple data sources.

 Step 2: Transformation